Goldielockz30/saas-blueprint/README.md

       infra/docker/Dockerfile.backend \
       infra/docker/Dockerfile.frontend
 ```
-> Note: settings.json is pre configured in the vs.code folder so VS Code will automaticallly use the correct formatter and style rules from the start.

 5. Your `.env` file has been auto-created from `.env.example`.

    Fill in your real credentials before running the app.